 There are many ways to define stigma and the Institute has discussed many of them.
 One way to look at stigma is in the relative value that we place on health conditions when comparing them.
 This issue lies in the background or context of clinical decision-making, but it can subtly determine or influence clinical decision-making within a busy clinic setting.
-Conditions that tend to be stigmatized are those that tend to have less value than other conditions.
+Conditions that tend to be stigmatized are those that tend to have less value than conditions that aren't stigmatized.
 Value itself can be defined by the degree of education providers receive in their training, or the degree of attention that is provided to it in a busy clinic setting where time is itself in high demand.
 Thus, stigma might underlie these value judgments in terms of how important a condition is or deserving of time and attention.

 We can see such subtle influence in the not uncommon practice of providers to readily prescribe opioids to those with a brain disorder of addiction despite being loathe to prescribe acetaminophen to those with a renal disorder.
 Similarly, providers might commonly ask patients whether they have ever had a history of gastrointestinal bleeding before prescribing ibuprofen, but just as commonly refrain from asking about a history of addiction prior to prescribing opioids.
 What makes renal and gastrointestinal bleeding disorders more important than a brain disorder of addiction?
-This subtle relative value difference is typically long-standing in the careers of providers, where one commonly received significantly more education and clinical training in the former conditions than the latter condition.
-As such, the typical provider simply has a greater level of expertise and comfort with renal and gastrointestinal bleeding disorders than brain disorders.
+This subtle relative value difference is typically long-standing in the careers of providers, where one commonly received more education and clinical training in the former conditions than the latter condition.
+As such, the typical provider simply has a greater level of expertise and comfort with renal and gastrointestinal disorders than brain disorders.
 This fact remains true more generally for all physical health, as compared mental health, conditions.
 This distinction of value between physical health versus mental health conditions is evident in how the provider in the above described consultation felt compelled to emphasize that the patient in question has a ‘real medical condition’, as if by affirming its reality it becomes somehow more deserving of attention and treatment than the not-so-real brain disorder of addiction that the patient also has.
 Thus, the reduction of pain can become more important than the reduction of addiction.

 How important is pain reduction -- revisited

 We started this discussion with a story about a primary care provider consulting me over a dilemma that she faced – a provider who feels constrained to treat pain with opioids despite a known opioid addiction and its risk of accidental overdose and death.
-However, we actually don’t have a dilemma between reducing pain and reducing iatrogenic addiction or death when it comes to moderate to severe chronic pain.
+However, we actually don’t have a dilemma between reducing pain and reducing addiction or death when it comes to moderate to severe chronic pain.
 We don’t have to continue the practice of reducing pain with opioids at the cost of iatrogenic addiction and death.
 We need to dispel this sentiment, because it just isn’t true.
 We have multiple ways to manage moderate to severe chronic pain that are at least as effective if not more effective than opioids, all of which come with less risk of harm.